There are few connections between the Bronte family & photography but

 Haworth.
 At the end of June, Anne travelled with Emily to York.
 July 1845 Branwell was

-dismissed from his post at Thorp Green Hall after his affair with Mrs Robinson was discovered by
+dismissed from his post at Thorp Green Hall, presumably after his affair with Mrs Robinson was

 Advert for the Daguerreotype Gallery, Bradford, May, 1845.

-The daguerreotype studio in Bradford reduced their prices of their larger
+The daguerreotype studio in Bradford reduced the prices of their larger

 photographs from 21s (£1.05p) to 12s.
 6d (62½p) and this included "a neat Morocco